Notice of HIPAA Privacy Practices

 1. Our Commitment to Protect Your Health Information

-Somi Javaid MD and Associates, LLC, SJ Medical Spa LLC and its affiliates are dedicated to protecting your medical information.
-A federal regulation known as the “HIPAA Privacy Rule” requires that we provide detailed notice in writing of our privacy practices.
-Your Protected Health Information (PHI) is information that identifies you and that relates to your past, present, or future healthcare.
+We are dedicated to protecting your medical information.
+The “HIPAA Privacy Rule” requires that we provide detailed notice in writing of our privacy practices.
+Your PHI is information that identifies you and that relates to your past, present, or future healthcare.
 We are required by law to maintain the privacy of your PHI and to give you this notice about our privacy practices that explains your rights as our patient and how, when, and why we may use or disclose your PHI.

-We are required by law to follow the privacy practices described in this notice, but we may change our policies at any time.
+We are required by law to follow the privacy practices described in this Notice, but we may change our policies at any time.
 Changes will apply to information we already hold, as well as new information after the change occurs.
-If we change our privacy practices and the terms of this notice, we will post a copy in our office in a prominent location and on our website.
+We will make any such changes to this Notice by posting the revised Notice on our website.
 The date of the last update will be clearly indicated at the top of this Notice.
 Please review this Notice from time to time to ensure you are familiar with our HIPAA privacy practices.

 Treatment, payment and healthcare operations.
 As described below, we will use or disclose your PHI for treatment, payment, or healthcare operations.
 The examples below do not list every possible use or disclosure in a category.

 Treatment.
 We may use or disclose PHI about you to provide, coordinate or manage your healthcare and related services.
 We may consult with other healthcare providers regarding your treatment and coordinate and manage your healthcare with others.
 For example, we may use and disclose PHI when you need a prescription, lab work or other healthcare services.
 We may also use and disclose information about you to other healthcare providers involved in your care.